EDChui/DD2358/README.md

 - [Optimized Version (with cffi)](./Final%20Project/Optimized)

 	- Use `gcc -fPIC -shared -o libraytracing.so c_raytracing.c` to compile the C code into `.so` file.

+	- Use `python -m test_c_raytracing.py` to run the pytest unit test.